Boston (band): Boston and Don't Look Back (1976–1978)

-The debut album, Boston, released on August 25, 1976, ranks as one of the best-selling debut albums in U.S. history with over 17 million copies sold.
+The debut album, Boston, released on August 25, 1976, ranks as one of the best-selling debut albums in U.S. history, with over 17 million copies sold.

-During late summer and early fall of 1976, Boston attracted publicity due to the record sales.
+During the late summer and early fall of 1976, Boston attracted publicity due to the record sales.
 However, according to Cameron Crowe in Rolling Stone, there was "a conscious effort to de-emphasize Scholz as the total mastermind behind Boston".
 After opening for Black Sabbath, Blue Öyster Cult, Foghat, and others in the fall, the band embarked on a headlining tour in the winter and spring of 1976–1977 to support the album.
-This helped establish Boston as one of rock's top acts within a short time, being nominated for a Grammy Award as a "Best New Artist".
+This helped establish Boston as one of rock's top acts within a short time, and they were nominated for a Grammy Award as Best New Artist.
 Boston was the first band in history to make their New York City debut at Madison Square Garden.

 The album spawned three singles, "More Than a Feeling", "Long Time", and "Peace of Mind", all of which made the national charts.
 The album peaked at number three on the Billboard 200 and remained on the charts for 132 weeks.

 Despite having problems with manager Paul Ahern, being caught in the middle of a fight between Ahern and his business partner Charles McKenzie, and doing most of the recording work alone, Scholz completed the second Boston album two years after the debut album's release.
 The second album, Don't Look Back, was released by Epic in August 1978.
 At the time, this was considered a long gap between albums, but Scholz still considered Don't Look Back to be a rush job and was unhappy with the album's second side in particular.
 Overall, Don't Look Back sold about half as well as the debut album, eventually selling over 7 million records.

 Another tour followed (playing with the likes of AC/DC, Black Sabbath, Van Halen, Sammy Hagar, and the Doobie Brothers), and the album's title track became a top-five hit.
 Additionally, two other singles, "A Man I'll Never Be" and "Feelin' Satisfied", went top 40 and top 50, respectively.
 Despite the success, Scholz's relationship with Ahern completely deteriorated.
 Delayed by technical renovations to his studio, Scholz eventually began the process of working on Boston's third album, determined to complete the album at his own pace and up to his demanding standard.